knaw-huc/wordpress-default-huc-theme/src/css-util/introduction.md

 This framework is build for developers of the HuC Digital Infrastructure Teams.
 It is build on these directives:
 * Unburden HuC developers with design decisions, responsive behaviour;
 * Create a default well designed webpage or tool;
-* Keep our tools consistent and recnogsise
+* Keep our tools consistent and recognizable as HuC tools.

 ## Core
 Add the following to the `<head>` of your HTML page: